GravityKit/GravityView/readme.txt

 * Fixed: Custom merge tags not being replaced properly by GravityView
 * Tweak: Only show Add View button to users who are able to publish Views
+* Tweak: Reduce the number of database calls by fetching forms differently

 = 1.15.2 on December 3 =